 The graph below shows you the best trade off between WIP and delivery performance you can get for both a single loop and FIFO system and a double loop system where the two processes had equal cycle time and the customer was 10% slower.
 However, no matter which system we simulated, the results were all very similar.
 In all cases the single-loop system was better than the double-loop system.

 These two lines are close together.
-We also went through the difficult math using confidence internals and statistical hypothesis testing to verify that this difference is not just a random fluke.
+We also went through the difficult math using confidence intervals and statistical hypothesis testing to verify that this difference is not just a random fluke.
 The difference is statistically significant for delivery performances above 50% – which is where most factories are.
 More similar results can be found in the sources given below.

 Thinking about it, these results make sense.
 In cases of low demand, inventory will pile up at the end of the loop.
 For a single-loop system, you will get a big pile at the end, whereas for the double-loop system, you will get two smaller piles as shown in the picture.